deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 )
 ```

+ElasticsearchDocumentStore is up and running and ready to store the Documents.

 ## Indexing Documents with a Pipeline

+The next step is adding the files to the DocumentStore.
 The indexing pipeline turns your files into Document objects and writes them to the DocumentStore.
-Our indexing pipeline will have two nodes: `TextConverter` which turns `.txt` files into Haystack `Document` objects and `PreProcessor` which cleans and splits the text within a `Document`.
+Our indexing pipeline will have two nodes: `TextConverter`, which turns `.txt` files into Haystack `Document` objects, and `PreProcessor`, which cleans and splits the text within a `Document`.

-Once these nodes are combined into a pipeline, the pipeline will ingest `.txt` file paths, preprocess them, and write them into the DocumentStore.
+Once we combine these nodes into a pipeline, the pipeline will ingest `.txt` file paths, preprocess them, and write them into the DocumentStore.

 1. Download 517 articles from the Game of Thrones Wikipedia.
-You can find them in `data/build_a_scalable_question_answering_system` as a set of `.txt` files.
+You can find them in *data/build_a_scalable_question_answering_system* as a set of *.txt* files.

 ```python